carbon-language/carbon-lang/clang/docs/ObjectiveCLiterals.rst

     @( <expression> )

-Expressions of scalar (numeric, enumerated, BOOL) and C string pointer types are supported:
+Expressions of scalar (numeric, enumerated, BOOL), C string pointer and some C structures (via NSValue) are supported:

 .. code-block:: objc